ARIA Scopingourplanet Image

 Technical Specialist

 Dan has a diverse academic background in applied mathematics, statistics, and computer science, with a focus on developing and enhancing ocean and atmospheric models.
-He joined ARIA from University College London, where he is a Senior Research Fellow in machine learning for weather and climate sciences.
+He joined ARIA to work with Gemma + Sarah from University College London, where he is a Senior Research Fellow in machine learning for weather and climate sciences.

 Our other opportunity spaces